 Focus on services and people, also customer experience and employee experience/engagement.
 Plus, think outside of your ITSM bubble: develop skills, i.e. business analysis skills, human skills, business intelligence (BI) analytics… move towards the exciting future.How Can ITSM Practitio Does what @mkathleenwilson & Lana Yakimoff have to say about personal development for IT pros in 2022 resonate with you?
 What about what the other 33 #ITSM pros has to say?
 Click To Tweet

-There’s definitely a lot to take in and digest here.
+There’s definitely a lot for ITSM practitioners to take in and digest here.
 However, I know which elements I’ll be taking away from all this advice.
 But what resonates most with you?
 Please let me know in the comments.